 One of the uses of nuclear energy is the propulsion of vehicles.
 This application is used especially in the military field.

 The Nautilus is the first nuclear submarine in the world.
 It was built in 1954, in Groton, Connecticut, on the east coast of the United States.
 Thanks to the use of nuclear energy, all the technological records of submarines have been surpassed to date.
 It had a higher speed and did not need to climb so often to the surface.
 It was the first submarine to reach the North Pole, in 1958.
 In 1980 it became a Museum.

-The Three Mile Island is located about 16 km from Harrisburg in the state of Pennsylvania, in the United States.
+The central Three Mile Island is located about 16 km from Harrisburg in the state of Pennsylvania, in the United States.
 It is a nuclear power plant with two nuclear pressurized water reactors.

 The nuclear accident at the Three Mile Island nuclear power plant occurred on March 28, 1979, one year after the commissioning of unit 2.
 At around 4 am, the water supply circuit was disconnected. steam turbines which caused the cooling circuit of the primary circuit to stop working.

 The overheating produced in the reactor core resulted in an increase in the pressure in the primary…